mulesoft-assets/template-wday2sfdc-terminateemployee-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
+Functional aspect of the Anypoint Template is implemented in this XML, directed by a batch job that will be responsible for creations/updates.
 The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template:

 1. Job execution is invoked from triggerFlow (endpoints.xml) everytime there is a new query executed asking for created/updated Employees.
 2. During the Process stage, each Employee will be filtered depending on employee termination criteria and if it has an existing matching User in the Salesforce.